Undergrad: Vassar College

 Only 3% of prospective Graduate Coaches and former Admissions Committee members we speak with each year make it on our team.
 We want to ensure that our applicants have the best experience, so choosing the right team members is of paramount importance to us.

 We have a rigorous multi-step selection process.
 This includes personality fit, industry knowledge tests, and multiple real-life case simulations.
 Every member of our team is made to evaluate the applications of past candidates.
 This helps us evaluate the quality of their insights and communication skills.
-You can learn more about our selection process here.

 We also conduct ongoing evaluations to make sure we are the right partners to help you fulfill your residency dreams.